 We are told that too many big ideas are bad, that it's better to just focus on getting really great at one thing.
-That works pretty good for most people but for someone who constantly has big ideas that is really hard.
-And I've struggled with feeling like I was doing it all wrong by chasing all the things that I felt passionate about because I was told that chasing every big dream of mine was unrealistic.
+That works pretty well for most people but for someone who constantly has big ideas, this is really hard.
+And I've struggled with feeling like I was doing it all wrong by chasing all the things that I felt passionate about because I was told over and over again that chasing every big dream of mine was unrealistic.

 My point with all this is this; don't listen to those who tell you that you're dreaming too big when it's them who think too small.
-Chase the dreams that set your heart on fire, even when it doesn't make to anyone but you.
+Chase the dreams that set your heart on fire.

 “The graveyard is the richest place on earth, because it is here that you will find all the hopes and dreams that were never fulfilled, the books that were never written, the songs that were never sung, the inventions that were never shared, the cures that were never discovered, all because someone was too afraid to take that first step, keep with the problem, or determined to carry out their dream.”